mostaphabr/Cfkhemisset/README.md

 run composer require laravel/sanctum

-there is a sql file in database folder to import, contains data
+there is a sql file in database folder to import, contains data (before added columns to migration)